 Carpal Tunnel Syndrome

-Carpal tunnel syndrome is a nerve disorder of the hand.
-It is caused by compression of the median nerve.
-The median nerve gets squeezed inside a narrow passage in the wrist called the carpal tunnel.
-This nerve provides feeling to the thumb, index and middle fingers, and half the ring finger.
+Carpal tunnel syndrome (CTS) is a squeezing of the median nerve at the wrist.
+This nerve brings feeling to the thumb, index finger, middle fingers, and half the ring finger.

 American Association of Neurological Surgeons